himoose/user-docs/docs/integrations/webflow.md

 ### 10. Slow performance when loading collections or pages

 **Why**: Hi, Moose caches data to speed up loading.
 If the cache is stale, the first load may be slow.

 **Fix**:
 - Click **Refresh** (with the spinning icon) to force a fresh fetch from Webflow.
 - Subsequent loads will be faster as the cache updates.
-- If it's still slow, check your Webflow site—sites with 1,000+ pages may take longer to load.
+- If it's still slow, check your Webflow site.
+Sites with 1,000+ pages may take longer to load.

 ---